dbt-labs/docs.getdbt.com/website/blog/2022-09-08-konmari-your-query-migration.md

 ---
-title: "KonMari your Data: Planning a Query Migration using the Marie Kondo Method"
+title: "KonMari your Data: Planning a Query Migration Using the Marie Kondo Method"
 description: "Do your data models spark joy?
 Let’s talk about how to apply the KonMari Method to a new data migration project."
 slug: marie-kondo-query-migration
 authors: [lauren_benezra]